IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #challenge-handlers}
 {: android}

-If the `push.mobileclient` scope is mapped to a **security check**, you need to make sure matching **challenge handlers** exist and are registered before using any of the Push APIs.
+If the `push.mobileclient` scope is mapped to a **security check**, you need to make sure that matching challenge handlers exist and are registered before using any of the Push APIs.
 {: android}

 Learn more about challenge handlers in the [credential validation](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/android/){: external} tutorial.